 Make a Gift to the Jewish Studies Program

-You can help advance Jewish Studies at U.Va.
+You can help advance Jewish Studies at UVA.
 Your gift can make a big difference by guaranteeing that our program continues to develop.
-You may choose to enrich student life, to develop curricula, to support faculty research, to give for lecture series, or to sustain other opportunities.
+You may choose to enrich student life, to develop curricula, to support faculty research, to endow a lecture series, or to sustain other opportunities.

 Deborah Gabry Memorial Lecture Series on Contemporary Jewish Issues

 The first lecture in the series was held in the Fall Semester of 2012.
-The next lecture in the series will take place at UVA on Thursday, October 24, 2019.
-The speaker will be Dr. Joanna Michlic, Research Fellow at the University of London Centre for Collective Violence, Holocaust and Genocide Studies.
-Her topic will be the resurgence of antisemitism in Europe.
-This lecture is open to the UVA community and to the public.
+The most recent lecture in the series took place at UVA on Thursday, October 24, 2019.
+The speaker was Dr. Joanna Michlic, Research Fellow at the University of London Centre for Collective Violence, Holocaust and Genocide Studies.
+She spoke on the resurgence of antisemitism in Europe.

 Levin Family Prize